AlgoMaster Logo

 Swapping elements:

-The tuple swap is a C# exclusive that makes your code cleaner and less error-prone.
+The tuple swap is a C# exclusive that makes your code shorter and less error-prone.

 Sentinel values for tracking min/max: